jimdis/1dv610-L3/docs/TestCases5-6.md

 ### Output:

 - A form for writing new messages is shown (TC 5.7)
+- Feedback "Your message was updated!" is shown.
 - The relevant message has been updated and can be seen in the Message Board with the word "edited" at the end.

 ## Test case 6.3: Failed access to incorrect edit page as logged in user